TWRA Weekly Fishing Forecast

-Lake Conditions– Lake is being maintained at typical summer pool, but the lake is currently several inches low.
-Surface water temperature is in the low 70s and water clarity is 3 ft near the headwaters and 7 ft at the dam.
+Lake Conditions- Lake is being maintained at typical summer pool, but the lake is currently several inches low.
+Surface water temperature is 82-84°F and water clarity is 3 ft near the headwaters and 7 ft at the dam.
 Ten automatic fish feeders are currently in use from the dam to the lakeside cabins and boat dock.
 Threadfin Shad and Golden Shiners were recently stocked as forage.

-Crappie: Fishing is fair.
-While the Black Crappie spawn is mostly over, a few nice fish are still being caught near brush, artificial structure, and the boat dock using live bait and patience.
+Crappie: Fishing is slow.
+Some small fish are still being caught near brush, artificial structure, and the boat dock using live bait and patience.
 Most crappie caught in the last few weeks have been 8-9 inches long.
 There is no creel or length limit on crappie at Fall Creek Falls Lake.

 Forecast Contributor – Paul Shaw, Norris Creel Clerk.

 Water Clarity: 4 to 6 feet, good color.
-Torrential rainstorms passed through this afternoon; expect some creeks to be running in with color.
+The upper end rivers are running in clear.

-Water Elevation: 1,015.5 feet (midnight) The elevation has remained steady.
+Water Elevation: 1,015.3 feet (midnight) The elevation has remained steady.
 Summer pool for the reservoir is 2020 feet (above sea level).
 The lower elevation has hindered fishing in shoreline vegetation, as is the norm for the summer months.
 Check the free TVA Lake Info app for daily elevations, predictions, and flow rates.

-Shellcrackers: Fair.
-Good in the back of larger creeks next to fish attractor brush or downed timber.
+Shellcrackers: Fair in isolated areas in the back of larger creeks next to fish attractor brush or downed timber.
 Mill Creek, Lost Creek, Poor Land Creek, some in Sycamore Creek.
 Red worms, night crawlers, wax worms, small minnows, small spinners.
-Fish less than 10 feet deep, on the bottom near brush where they are spawning.
+Less than 10 feet, on the bottom near brush.

-Crappie: Moderate in the early morning hours in the head of the major creek embayments in brushy coves.
-Night catches are still pretty good in Sycamore Creek and the mouth of Little Sycamore Creek.
-The back of Lost Creek, the upper reaches of Cove Creek, and upper Davis Creek in the coves near the cemetery boat ramp.
-Use the standard fare: shiners or tuffy minnows tightlined to 10-15 feet near brush, Bobby Garland-type jigs under floats or tightlined in brush; Popeye jigs tipped with tuffy minnows.
+Crappie: Good at night and in the early morning hours before the sun hits the water, in Sycamore Creek, the back of Lost Creek, the upper reaches of Cove Creek, and upper Davis Creek in the coves near the cemetery boat ramp.
+Shiners or tuffy minnows tightlined to 10-15 feet near brush.
+Popeye jigs or Bobby Garlands are getting some at dawn in Sycamore Creek and Little Sycamore Creek.